A linear model of separation for western boundary currents with bathymetry and stratification: Construction of Ekman boundary layers

 \end{proposition} \begin{remark} As announced in the introduction, within this section we do not assume that \eqref{hyp:parameters} is satisfied, but we keep general values for the coefficients.
 Remarkably, the expressions of $\lambda_1$ and $\lambda_2$ at main order do not depend on the aspect ratio $\delta$. \end{remark}

 \begin{remark}[Root $\lambda_2$ will be discarded] In the construction of the approximate solution, we will always discard the second Ekman boundary layer $\lambda_2$.
+Indeed, in the regime we consider (see assumption \eqref{hyp:parameters}), the $\beta$ effect, which we have neglected, is in fact dominant in the boundary layer associated with $\lambda_2$, and therefore the derivation of the expression of $\lambda_2$ is not valid.

-Indeed, as we will see below, there are two possible situations: Either the eigenvalue $\lambda_2$ coincides with the root $\mu_1^+$ within Munk boundary layers (see \cref{lem:characteristic}).
-In this case, this Ekman boundary layer is redundant with the Munk layer which we have already considered, and we will discard it in order to avoid any artifical undeterminacy of the coefficients.
-Or the $\beta$ effect, which we have neglected, is in fact dominant in the boundary layer associated with $\lambda_2$, and therefore the derivation of the expression of $\lambda_2$ is not valid.
+In fact, looking more closely at the expression of $\lambda$ and at the associated eigenvector, we will see that $\lambda_2$ coincides with the root $\mu_1^+$ within Munk boundary layers in the regime described in \cref{rem:regime}.
+In this case, this Ekman boundary layer is redundant with the Munk layer, and should be discarded in order to avoid any artifical undeterminacy of the coefficients.

-This phenomenon (quasi-geostrophy of one of the Ekman layers, potential redundancy with one of the Munk layers) was completely absent from previous studies of Ekman layers, and is strongly associated with the fact that the boundary is not horizontal.
-Hence Munk and Ekman boundary layers are localized within the same region. \end{remark}
+This phenomenon (quasi-geostrophy of one of the Ekman layers, potential redundancy with one of the Munk layers) was completely absent from previous studies of Ekman layers, and is strongly associated with the fact that the boundary is not horizontal, hence Munk and Ekman boundary layers are localized within the same region. \end{remark}

-\begin{remark}[Balance within the first Ekman layer] As mentioned above, viscous dissipation is balanced by rotation in the $e_y$ direction in the first Ekman layer, as in classical Ekman layers.
+\begin{remark}[Balance within the first Ekman layer] As mentioned in the Introduction, viscous dissipation is balanced by rotation in the $e_y$ direction in the first Ekman layer, as in classical Ekman layers.
 However, in the $e_x$ direction, the balance is more complicated: viscous dissipation is balanced by a combination of pressure and stratification, and in particular to the non-hydrostatic part of the pressure.
 Rotation is negligible in this direction. \end{remark}